3 Best Electric Water Heaters for 2021

 For those of us who are more technologically inclined and love having smart features on every possible object and appliance in our home, this is one of the best smart water heater options out there.
 It is a hybrid, meaning it uses electricity as well as ambient air surrounding the heater to heat water in the tank.
 This style is incredibly energy efficient and very environmentally friendly as a result of its minimal energy consumption.
 Plus, it runs much quieter, so you’ll notice it way less while it’s heating water.

 Of course, this comes at a pretty steep cost upfront.
-But if you’re willing to shell out the extra money for this water heater, you’ll make up for it in the savings on your energy bill.
+But if you’re willing to shell out the extra money for this electric water heater, you’ll make up for it in the savings on your energy bill.

 Keep in mind, though, that since this is a hybrid model which uses the air to heat water, it is not suitable for colder climates.
 If you live in an area that’s consistently warm, then a hybrid will work for you.
 But if you live somewhere that’s much colder, a hybrid probably isn’t the best electric hot water heater option for you.